 - Almonds: They are a powerhouse of healthy fats that can relieve painful heartburn.
 They also contain enzymes that improve digestion preventing stomach acids from rising back up into the esophagus.
 The skin of almonds can reduce gastric acidity protecting the stomach wall from erosion.
 Also, the calcium in raw almonds can balance your acid level.

-- Grapes: They can help relieve discomfort in a jiffy.
-Grapes promote digestion and soothe the stomach by neutralizing the stomach acid.
+- Grapes: They can help relieve discomfort in an instant.
+Grapes promote digestion and soothe the stomach by neutralizing stomach acid.

 - Buttermilk: If you drink half a cup of cold buttermilk, it may alleviate painful heartburn symptoms.
 The effects are quick and long-lasting.
 The buttermilk can prevent the lower esophageal sphincter from opening up and allowing stomach acid to rise.